roleoroleo/yi-hack-MStar/README.md

 ## Build your own firmware
 If you want to build your own firmware, clone this git and compile using a linux machine.
 Quick explanation:
-- Download and install the SDK for MStar platform: the file name is "MStar MSC3XX SDK.zip" (Google is you friend).
+- Download and install the SDK for MStar platform: the file name is "MStar MSC3XX SDK.zip" (Google is your friend).
 - Prepare the system installing all the necessary packages.
 - Copy home and rootfs partition files to ./stock_firmware/yi_home_1080p
 - ./scripts/init_sysroot.all.sh